Tampa Public Art - Funding Sources

 Public Art Fund

-According to the ordinance, 1% of the construction cost of a municipal building project or Capital Improvement Project (CIP) as bid, contracted and accepted by the City, not to exceed $200,000 for any single CIP project, may be used for the fund.
+According to the municipal ordinance (Chapter 4, City of Tampa Code), 1% of the construction cost of a municipal building project or Capital Improvement Project (CIP) as bid, contracted and accepted by the City, not to exceed $200,000 for any single CIP project, may be used for the fund.

 The Public Art Committee recommends expenditures from this fund to the Mayor.
 Final appropriations are approved by City Council.
 Public Art Fund expenditures may be used for the following: